laforge49/gemology/gems/facets/GlobalTagsFacets.md

 being the lists of the third level.
 The values held by the third level lists then are the gems that have been tagged.

+## Tag Names

+### description

+The value of this tag describes the gem which holds the tag.